An unbiased review of the top 12 email service providers for bloggers and other creatives.

+Size matters.
 What is the size of your email list?
 I mean, how many people do you have on your email list?
-Is your email list:
+And talking about your email list, which of the email service providers looks after your list?

 - Teeny weeny?